 A knowing grin lit up Cardosa’s face as he leaned back and crossed his arms.
 “Tell me, Ms. Porter, just what do the videos we have show?”

 Before answering, Porter took a moment to review in her mind the images Emerson had been able to capture.
 While it was true the real drama had played out over on the other side of the mountain, other than the sound of two explosions and a brief glimpse of smoke and debris rising up over the far side of the compound, the every second of the confrontation between the element led by Special Agent Ryder and Devin’s militiamen had been recorded.
-It was, from a media standpoint, the only video of any real significance they had, complements of the Arizona Home Guard’s spokesperson.
+It was, from a media standpoint, the only video of any real significance they had, compliments of the Arizona Home Guard’s spokesperson.
 And it was damning.
-In her mind’s eye Porter replayed the incident.
+In her mind’s eye, Porter replayed the incident.
 As much as she hated to admit it, she concluded the country bumpkin she was saddled with for a producer had a point.

 Still, she couldn’t quite get over the idea that the man she was about to interview was more than a wee bit off in the head.
-Realizing relying on gotcha questions she often used to put the people she interviewed on the spot simply would not do, Porter decided it might not be a bad idea if, after opening the interview with a segment shot beforehand summarizing the events of the day, she simply gave Devin free rein to say whatever he wanted.
-No doubt, she concluded, he’d hang himself with his own words, spewing forth the vile hatred and intolerance men like him dressed up as high minded principles and patriotism.
-With that goal in mind, she gave Cardosa a quick thank you, spun about on the stool she was seated on and began to tap away on the keyboard of her laptop, blissfully ignoring much of what Cardosa had alluded to as she prepared to jump feet first into the tiger’s cage.
+Porter realized then that her usual tactic of using “gotcha” questions to put interviewees on the spot simply would not do.
+Instead, she decided it might not be a bad idea if, after opening the interview with a segment shot beforehand summarizing the events of the day, she simply gave Devin free rein to say whatever he liked.
+No doubt, she concluded, he’d hang himself with his own words, spewing forth vile hatred and intolerance dressed up as high-minded principles and patriotism.
+With that goal in mind, she gave Cardosa a quick thank you, spun about on her stool, and began to tap away on her keyboard—blissfully ignoring what Cardosa had alluded to as she prepared to jump feet first into the tiger’s cage.

 ~

-There is an old adage that is popular in the military that states people who assume make an ass out of u and me.
-It was a saying that applied in spades to Amy Porter’s assumptions concerning the leader of the Arizona Home Guard.
+There is an old adage in the military that states people who “assume make an ass out of u and me.”
+This saying applied in spades to Amy Porter’s assumptions concerning the leader of the Arizona Home Guard.
 Having commanded men in combat, Allen P. Devin was not accustomed to blundering into battle unprepared.
-Before sitting down for his interview with Amy Porter, a journalist Maria Rivera jokingly referred to as the high priestess of character assassination, she provided him with several hours of recorded interviews and selected transcripts of interviews Porter had conducted in the past with members of the Armed Forces.
-Having been a Naval intel officer who believed in being thorough, Rivera did not limit her selection to only those interviews with people Porter had set out to embarrass.
+Before sitting down for his interview with Amy Porter, a journalist Maria Rivera jokingly referred to as the “high priestess of character assassination,” Maria provided him with several hours of recorded interviews and selected transcripts of interviews Porter had conducted in the past with members of the armed forces.
+Having been a naval intel officer who believed in being thorough, Rivera did not limit her selection to only those interviews with people Porter had set out to embarrass.
 She included several that could best be described as puff pieces, including one with the President in which his view on immigration and amnesty were addressed.

 It was not so much the actual questions Devin was interested in studying.
-Rather, being an astute student of human nature, he focused on Porter’s body language, looking for those little habits and tells that would allow him to anticipate what she was thinking and, more importantly, the line of attack she was building up to.
+Rather, being an astute student of human nature, he focused on Porter’s body language, looking for those little habits and tells that would allow him to anticipate what she was thinking and, more important, the line of attack she was building up to.

-Thus both interviewer and interviewee were prepared for a confrontation only one was truly ready for.
+Thus, both interviewer and interviewee were prepared for a confrontation only one was truly ready for.

 ~